 Understanding School Loans

-Before taking out a loan, students should apply for grants and scholarships.
-A loan is an amount of money that you borrow to pay for college and must pay back later with extra money called “interest rate”.
-Visit the U.S. government's Student Aid website to review the different loans available and learn about how to be a responsible borrower.
+Before taking out a loan, you should apply for grants and scholarships.
+A loan is money that you borrow to pay for college and must pay back later, plus interest.
+Here are several things to know about loans:

-- There are different kinds of loans for students and for parents.
-The Federal Direct Subsidized loan and Perkins loan are student loans and have lower interest rates.
+- The Federal Direct Subsidized loan and the Perkins loan are student loans and have lower interest rates.
 Students do not have to start paying these loans back until after they graduate from college.
 However, students do have to start paying if they quit school.

 - Loans for parents have higher interest rates than loans for students.
-Also, the interest rates usually start adding up right away, not after your child graduates from college.
+Also, the interest rates usually start adding up right away, not after graduation from college.

-- Many families have lost a lot of money to colleges called “for profit” or “proprietary” schools and they are often in the news (U.S. News website).
-Before your child applies to a for-profit college, some examples are these schools selected by collegesimply.com, speak to your school counselor and find out if it is the best choice for your child.
-Also, ask the Admissions Office at each college:
+Many families have lost a lot of money to colleges called “for profit” or “proprietary” schools.
+Before you apply to a for-profit college, speak to your school counselor and find out if it is the best choice for you.
+Also, ask an admissions officer at each college the following questions: